Yesterday - Five Reasons You'll Love It

 The vast majority of this film is a fun summer spectacle, but the movie really crackles when James and Patel's characters are alone together.
 James plays Ellie, Jack's manager and long-time supporter and sort-of love interest.
 The awkward moments where the path are forced to confront their feelings for each other are very well drawn.
 That's where Curtis is really in his element.

-Yesterday is out in UK cinemas now and will be released on DVD later this year.
+Yesterday is out on Monday (November 4th) in hmv stores.
 You can pre-order it here in hmv's online store.